illumos/docs/docs/user-guide/debug-systems.md

 ## Gathering Information from a Running System, Using only NMI (x86)

-In order to force a crash dump form a system that seems hung or frozen e.g. no longer has has interactive capabilities if your system supports NMI (hardware button, service processor command) it might be a good practice to permanently configure the following:
+In order to force a crash dump form a system that seems hung or frozen e.g. no longer has interactive capabilities if your system supports NMI (hardware button, service processor command) it might be a good practice to permanently configure the following:

 * Adding the line (as user root) `set pcplusmp:apic_panic_on_nmi = 1` to your /etc/system file allows a crash dump to be generated on the receipt by your system of an NMI (non-maskable interrupt).
 Once this line is added you will have to do a reconfiguration reboot.
 * Note, If you also have the line `set pcplusmp:apic_kmdb_on_nmi=1` in your /etc/system file you will not generate a crash dump, but rather go into the kernel debugger as this later directive takes priority over the `pcplusmp:apic_panic_on_nmi` setting.

-The above might be a a very good practice as it simplifies forcing a "crash dump" (avoids the x86 requirement of  keyboard input e.g. press 'Shift-Pause';
+The above might be a very good practice as it simplifies forcing a "crash dump" (avoids the x86 requirement of  keyboard input e.g. press 'Shift-Pause';
 or 'Esc-B'; or 'F1', then 'A'.).
 However this simplification will a) not work on all platforms and b) might even cause issues on a few system types and c)